rocklake/Pypp-Macro/README.md

 A macro for the terminal game Py++.

-The macro is designed to be ran with CircutPython on a Raspberry Pi Pico 1.
-It also requires the adafruit_hid library.
-You should have Py++ located in a folder named "py++".
-You also need tmux installed.
+Requirements:
+  Device the macro will be plugged into:
+    * Linux (Debian-based, preferably Raspbian)
+    * py-max installed in a folder named "py++" (case-sensitive!)
+    * tmux
+  Device that will be plugged into the other device:
+    * Has to be a Raspberry Pi Pico 1
+    * Matching version of CircuitPython and Adafruit_HID lib

 This project was inspired by an old version of Pico-Ducky.